Skip to content

 Getting Started

-Run html2rss-web locally with Docker, open the web interface, and verify that your instance can serve a working included feed.
+Run html2rss-web locally with Docker, open the web interface, and verify that your instance can serve a working included feed before you enable direct feed generation.

 After this guide, you should have: